 Christianity is centered on a hierarchy religion reflecting a European paradigm, where Indigenous beliefs on the other hand are non-hierarchical and egalitarian.

 What I was hoping to learn from the teachings of the elders was 'natural law' without the Christian bits, but sadly, I left disappointed and confused.
 The elder began his speech with letting story of Adam and Eve and how we are all sinners.
 Are some of today's Indigenous elders confused as a result of being indoctrinated by Christianity, and are seeking to explore their spirituality by collapsing Christianity teachings with anything that is organic and fluid, meaning spirit or energy?
+Unfortunately, the indoctrination of Christianity is so well embedded and woven into the fabric of these Indigenous elders' teachings and is passed off as "natural law".
+What sadden me the most is that they seemed unaware that their teaching was in fact based on Christianity.
+This is what colonization looks like.

 I am not judging Christianity as something that is bad.
 I was raised Catholic I know a little something about indoctrination.
 My mom is devote and many family members as well.
 All I am saying is that I was interested in learning the true teachings of 'natural law' in the form of a decolonized (or better yet pre-colonized) and pure teaching, which I am positive continues to exist in First Nations country somewhere.